-Every year, Macau gets rocked by 4 or 5 massive tsunamis that blow in from the North, wrecking everything in their wake.
-Fortunately they always happen to coincide with major Chinese holidays like Spring Festival, Labor Days, National Days, and Mid-Autumn Festival (as well as Grand Prix weekend).
-In other words, prudent travelers always know in advance exactly when to stay away, which is the only sane and logical thing to do.
+Every year, Macau gets rocked by 4 or 5 massive tsunamis that whip down from the North, wrecking everything in their wake.
+Fortunately they always happen to coincide with major Chinese holidays (Spring Festival, Labor Days, National Days, and Mid-Autumn Festival, as well as Grand Prix weekend), so you always know the exact time to stay away.

-When the Border Gate bursts at the seams and the city struggles far overcapacity, Macau turns into tourism from hell and just about the last place you want to be on Earth.
+When the Border Gate bursts at the seams and the city collapses in on itself from overcapacity, Macau turns into tourism from hell and just about the last place you want to be on Earth.
 All main streets and attractions get overrun, restaurant and hotel rates go through the roof, while public infrastructure takes a beating trying to keep up with the demand.
-Heed my advice and visit another time.
+Heed my advice and do the only sane and logical thing: visit another time.

-While it’s nowhere near that bad on weekends, it’s another time to avoid as well, since hotel rates get jacked up every Friday and Saturday night, particularly in the nicer casino properties.
-Try and hit Macau right in the sweet spot if you can – between Mondays and Thursdays, and from October to December, when the weather is nicest.
+While it’s nowhere near that bad on weekends, I don’t recommend visiting then either, since hotel rates get jacked up every Friday and Saturday night, particularly in the nicer casino properties.
+Try and hit Macau right in the sweet spot if you can – between Mondays and Thursdays, and from October to December, when the weather is best.